What's all the fuss about workplaces really about? It's not like it can affect anything important like productivity... right?

 We promise you, if you plan for speed bumps you will probably have the right tires to handle them.
 However, if you don’t plan for them the chance is that you might end up off the road.

 Employee wellbeing should without a doubt be the focus of any organization.
 And yes, we know that it sounds utopian, but just hang on.
 Because studies have shown a strong connection between wellbeing and productivity.
-Which means that there’s a lot of incentive for management to care about their coworkers and their wellbeing.
+This means that there’s a lot of incentive for management to care about their coworkers and their well-being.

-There are of course a lot of different ways in which you can work towards a higher wellbeing.
+There are of course a lot of different ways in which you can work towards higher well-being.
 Some of the tactics are more special than others, ever heard of Biophilia for example?
-No it’s not a fetisch for biology, or wait is it?
+No, it’s not a fetish for biology, or wait is it?
 Biophilia is when you design your office with natural elements such as plants or more earthy, natural colors in the belief that humans need a connection to nature or we suffer.

-Remote work has historically had a bad reputation but lately we have seen more and more organizations adapting this kind of agile work model.
+Remote work has historically had a bad reputation but lately, we have seen more and more organizations adopting this kind of agile work model.
 Remote work means being allowed to work from anywhere outside of the office.
 Most commonly it means working from home.
-The reason that it got a bad rep before is because a lot of strict bosses seemed to think it would slow down productivity.
+The reason that it got a bad rep before is that a lot of strict bosses seemed to think it would slow down productivity.

 The truth is it hasn’t, but we’ll get into that in just a little bit.
-Firstly, it's important to know how it’s even possible to work from home and in some cases it isn’t.
+Firstly, it's important to know how it’s even possible to work from home, and in some cases, it isn’t.
 It depends of course on what kind of job you actually have.
-Remote work demands a digital workspace such as different cloud based services like Google Drive for example.
-Through the cloud you can reach your assignments and collaborate with your coworkers.
-At the same time you can communicate with your coworkers through messenger applications such as Slack.
-All you need is a good wifi and you’re all set to start working remotely.
+Remote work demands a digital workspace such as different cloud-based services like Google Drive.
+Through the cloud, you can reach your assignments and collaborate with your coworkers.
+At the same time, you can communicate with your coworkers through messenger applications such as Slack.
+All you need is good wifi and you’re all set to start working remotely.

 As we mentioned before remote work hasn’t always been that popular.
-Historically the most productive person has been the guy in the corner booth who gets in at seven am and leaves as 10 pm.
+Historically the most productive person has been the guy in the corner booth who gets in at seven am and leaves at 10 pm.
 But it seems like all of that is changing.
-Because studies have actually shown that two thirds of workers are more productive when working remotely.
+Because studies have actually shown that two-thirds of workers are more productive when working remotely.

 Another pro is the amount of flexibility it offers.
 We are not all cut from the same cloth.
 Some of us are more productive in the evening and others in the morning and so on.
 Working remotely creates the space to choose for yourself.
-You feel more in control and and charge or your own time.
+You feel more in control and in charge of your own time.